National Independent Medical Aid Society Options Are Aimed at Individuals and Business

 The medical aid scheme, National Independent Medical Aid Society (NIMAS) is one of the oldest in South Africa, having been founded in 1951.
 Administered by the Metropolitan Health Group, National Independent Medical Aid Society options are suitable for individuals, families and all businesses, whether they are large, medium or small.

-There are several basic National Independent Medical Aid Society options, each of which has been devised for different income brackets and age groups.
+There are several basic National Independent Medical Aid Society options.
+Each of suits a particular income bracket and age group.
 Each one also caters for the varied needs of members.

-So you will find that while one of the National Independent Medical Aid Society options is best suited to a young family, there is another that will suit older people who need chronic medication and want to be sure they get unlimited hospital care if they get sick.
+So a certain National Independent Medical Aid Society option will best suit a young family.
+But then another will suit older people who need chronic medication and need ongoing hospital care.

 Apart from the National Independent Medical Aid Society options that are offered, NIMAS also prides itself in offering a number of special benefits.
 These include:

-- Customer service that is personalised and includes on-site visits to employees in businesses that belong to NIMAS
+- Personal customer service including on-site visits to employees in businesses that belong to NIMAS

 - On-site collection of claims